The Rossum Project / Papers / Calculations / Compendium

 Use

-Recall that the term is equivalent to the specified speed at the corresponding point.
+Recall that the term is equivalent to the

 Description: A model for differential steering system (wheelchair-style steering and drive system).